1941–42 Swiss Cup: Format

 This season's cup competition began with a preliminary round, which began on the week-end of 24 August 1941.
 However, most of the games were played a week later.
 The competition was to be completed on Easter Monday, 6 April 1942, with the final, which since 1937, was traditionally held in the country's capital, at the former Wankdorf Stadium in Bern.
 The preliminary round was held for the lower league teams that had not qualified themselves for the competition.
 The lower league teams that had qualified via their regional football association's own cup competitions, or had achieved their association's requirements, joined the competition in the first round.
 The clubs from this season's 1.
 Liga were given a bye for the first round and started in the second round.
 The clubs from the 1941–42 Nationalliga were given byes for the first three rounds.
 These teams joined the competition in the fourth round.
 These games were played on the week-end before Christmas on 21 December 1941.

 The matches were played in a knockout format.
 In the event of a draw after 90 minutes, the match went into extra time.
 In the event of a draw at the end of extra time, if agreed between the clubs, a replay was foreseen and this was played on the visiting team's pitch.
-Rules and regulations to this situation were altered and amended continuously by each regional football assocciation, due to the current situation (second world war).
+Rules and regulations to this situation were altered and amended continuously by each regional football association, due to the current situation (second world war).
 If the replay ended in a draw after extra time, or if a replay had not been agreed, a toss of a coin would establish the team that qualified for the next round.

 Preliminary round

-The lower league teams that had not qualified themselves for the competition via their regional football association's own regional cup competitions or had not achieved their assocciation's requirements, competed here in a kind of second chance round.
+The lower league teams that had not qualified themselves for the competition via their regional football association's own regional cup competitions or had not achieved their association's requirements, competed here in a kind of second chance round.
 Reserve teams were not admitted to the competition.
 The draw respected local regionalities.
 The preliminary started on Saturday 24 August 1941.
 However, most of the games were played a week later.
 This round was contested by 98 teams.